 The Critical Thinking Detective™: Vocabulary series is one of three strands of the Critical Thinking Detective series.
 The other two strands have books focused on critical thinking and math.
-The vocabulary strand has two books—both for grades five through twelve—subtitled Vocabulary Book 1 and Vocabulary Book 2.
-The format is the same in both books, and they provide about the same amount of work on critical thinking skills as on vocabulary.
+The vocabulary strand has two books—both for grades five through twelve—subtitled Vocabulary - Book 1 and Vocabulary - Book 2.
+The format is the same in both books, and they provide about the same amount of work on both critical thinking skills and vocabulary.

-Each lesson is presented on one page with four possible culprits for a crime or misadventure.
-Students need to read a few paragraphs about the situation that usually include the statements of observers and some data points.
-Students then read brief statements from each of the suspects that provide them with further information.
+Each lesson is presented on one page, showing four possible culprits for a crime or misadventure.
+Students need to read a few paragraphs about the situation.
+These usually include the statements of observers along with some data points.
+Students then read brief statements from each of the suspects to gain further information.
 There are a few exceptions to this format, such as one where the statements of the four suspects are provided, but they don’t say which statement comes from which suspect.
 Students have to piece together information from the various sources to eliminate the three innocent parties and identify the one that is guilty.
-Students are told to assume that everything they read in a lesson is a true statement.
-However, as they consider these true statements, they need to distinguish between fact and opinion to weigh the value of each statement.
+They are told to assume that the facts related by a witness or suspect are true statements.
+However, some statements are merely opinions, and students need to distinguish between fact and opinion to weigh the value of the statements.

 An activity page that faces each lesson page is to be used after students have solved the mystery.
-A box with the 15 vocabulary words is at the top of the page, and this is followed by sentences with blanks for students to write in the correct vocabulary words.
-The answer key includes a chart for each lesson that shows the vocabulary words and a synonym for each that applies in the context of the activity page sentences.
-These charts or words selected from the charts might be provided to the student as hints.
+A box with the 15 vocabulary words is at the top of the page, and this is followed by sentences with blanks for them to write in the correct vocabulary words.
+The answer key includes a chart for each lesson showing the vocabulary words and a synonym for each that applies in the context of the activity page sentences.
+These charts, or words selected from the charts, might be provided to the student as hints.

 I love the idea of incorporating vocabulary words into the mysteries.
 It gives students a reason to have to figure out the meanings of unfamiliar words.
 I hope The Critical Thinking Co. will produce more of these.